johanneskastl/ansible-role-add_all_nodes_to_etc_hosts/README.md

 Role Variables
 --------------

-`domain_name`: Specify the domain part of the FQDN.
+- `domain_name`: Specify the domain part of the FQDN.
+- `group_name`: Which group of nodes should be iterated over and added to `/etc/hosts`.

 Dependencies
 ------------